undergrad-partner-school

 Financial Aid

-Be it a grant, loan, scholarship, or work-study program, any type of financial support can be a great deal for most students.
-If you wish to find out more about need-based and non-need-based aid at University of Washington, here are some recent data you should take into consideration.
+Financial aid for students comes in different forms: grants, loans, scholarships, or work-study programs.
+If you wish to find out more about need-based and non-need-based aid at University of Washington, here are some recent data you should consider.

-According to the most recent data, 2,536 freshmen were awarded financial aid.
-The average financial aid package awarded to students equaled $21,392.
+The most recent records show that 2,536 freshmen received some sort of financial help.
+The average amount of financial aid given to students was $21,392.

 Need-based

-There were 9,995 students who got need-based financial aid of any kind.
+There were 9,995 students who secured need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at University of Washington isn't available to international students.
-The overall number of students (including freshmen) who were determined to have financial need was 11,403.
-The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $37,237,179, and state $81,033,698.
+The total number of students (including freshmen) who were determined to have financial need was 11,403.
+The amount of federal need-based scholarships/grants awarded to the students at this institution reached $37,237,179, and state $81,033,698.
 The students of University of Washington received the -institutional need-based aid in the amount of $81,515,226, and external in the amount of $7,377,894.

 $4,274